hbctraining/versioning_data_scripts/02_GitKraken.md

 We're going to make several sets of changes that reflect the flexibility and capability of a version control system.

 Let's open the `README.md` document using our favorite text editor (see note below about text editors) and make this more useful.
-The information in this document is displayed at the bottom of the main page of your repo when you view it on github online.
+The information in this document is displayed at the bottom of the main page of your repo when you view it on GitHub (online).
 The `.md` extension means that this is a text file in ["markdown" format](https://guides.github.com/features/mastering-markdown/), which GitHub automatically renders into readable HTML pages.

 > README files are an essential part of any analysis workflow, so that your future self or your collaborators are able to understand what they need to know.
 Git and Github encourage this practice for every repository.
 [Click here to learn more about README files associated with biomedical datasets/analyses](https://datamanagement.hms.harvard.edu/readme-files).